 Insanity is a very difficult defense to raise successfully in Texas.
-“The insanity defense and the requirements to raise the defense is codified in Texas Penal Code Section 8.01.(a) It is an affirmative defense to prosecution that, at the time of the conduct charged, the actor, as a result of severe mental disease or defect, did not know that his conduct was wrong.(b) The term “mental disease or defect” does not include an abnormality manifested only by repeated criminal or otherwise antisocial conduct.”
+The insanity defense and the requirements to raise the defense is codified in Texas Penal Code Section 8.01.(a) It is an affirmative defense to prosecution that, at the time of the conduct charged, the actor, as a result of severe mental disease or defect, did not know that his conduct was wrong.(b) The term “mental disease or defect” does not include an abnormality manifested only by repeated criminal or otherwise antisocial conduct.”

 In the federal system, insanity can be raised the defendant as an affirmative defense that the defense would have to prove by a preponderance of evidence pursuant to 18 USC 17.
 The defendant would have to prove a result of a severe mental disease or defect, was unable to appreciate the nature and quality or the wrongfulness of his acts.

 Yes.
 Penal Code Section 19.02(d) provides that once a defendant is found guilty of murder, he may prove that his actions occurred under certain circumstances that entitle him to a lesser degree of punishment.
-He must prove by a preponderance of the evidence that he caused the death under the immediate influence of sudden passion arising from an adequate cause.
+He or she must prove by a preponderance of the evidence that he caused the death under the immediate influence of sudden passion arising from an adequate cause.
 Under the circumstances, the defendant must have been provoked in such a way that an ordinary person in similar circumstances would have reacted similarly.
 The defense must show there was no time to cool down, and the defendant did not, in fact, cool down.